-3. Deepen Cultural Awareness – This translates to being respectful, inclusive, and deeply aware of the cultures of my clients.
-And constantly being curious about: Which font colors are appropriate on the digital whiteboard?
+Cultural awareness is more than simply being respectful and inclusive.
+That’s basic human goodness and courtesy.
+It’s really about being curious.
+Especially if I’m presenting to diverse audiences: Which font colors are appropriate on the digital whiteboard?
 For example, red is great in China and blue works well in South Korea.
 How can I ensure that my gestures on the webcam complement (not confuse) with what I say?
 Which sporting analogies resonate best with my current group of clients?
-How can I be brave in sharing risky but provocative examples and at the same time, care enough to handle with sensitivity?
+How can I be brave in sharing necessary but provocative examples?
+How can I handle them with sensitivity?

 *This article was originally published by Anitha Aswath in April 2012 on WordPress.
 It has since been completely updated.*